Diabetes in Dogs - Testing and Monitoring

 Why so many tests?
 Can't diabetes be diagnosed by an elevated blood sugar value alone?

-Elevated fasting blood and urine glucose (sugar) values are absolutely essential for the diagnosis of diabetes mellitus, but other screening tests provide additional information regarding the severity of the diabetes, any conditions that may be contributing to the diabetes, and any complications related to the diabetic state.
+Elevated fasting blood and urine glucose (sugar) values are essential for the diagnosis of diabetes mellitus, but other screening tests provide additional information regarding the severity of the diabetes, any conditions that may be contributing to the diabetes, and any complications related to the diabetic state.

 Because diabetes mellitus is usually diagnosed in middle-aged to older dogs, your dog may have other unrelated conditions that need to be managed along with diabetes.
-The screening tests will usually alert your veterinarian to any such conditions.
+The screening tests usually alert your veterinarian to any such conditions.

 Illustration of a dog pancreas.
 Diabetes mellitus is a disease of the pancreas, a small but vital organ located near the stomach.